w24729695/RHK-SM4/README.md

 navigate to the directory in your terminal

-run the command `pip install -e .` 'LineType': 5,
+run the command `pip install -e .`

 add `import rhk_sm4.rhk_sm4 as sm4` to python files to access methods via `sm4.method()`